headspace Katoomba is linked to headspace Penrith which is a service tailored for the local community.

 - Sunday: Closed

 headspace Katoomba is linked to headspace Penrith and operated by Uniting NSW.ACT.
-All headspace services are funded by the Australian Government Department of Health.
+All headspace services are funded by the Australian Government Department of Health and Aged Care.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Nepean Blue Mountains.

 Mental health workers – which may include psychologists, psychiatrists, counsellors and other workers – that can help if you're just not feeling yourself.